mokselim/mokselim.github.io/_teaching/2014-spring-teaching-1.md

 ---
 title: "Teaching experience 1"
 collection: teaching
-type: "Undergraduate course"
+type: "Biostatistics Undergraduate course"
 permalink: /teaching/2014-spring-teaching-1
-venue: "University 1, Department"
+venue: "University of Science and Technology, Zewail City"
-date: 2014-01-01
+date: 2017-02-01
-location: "City, Country"
+location: "Giza, Egypt"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.